From 8 Weeks to Operational Deployment: Training Your SAR Dog

 1.6 Early Scent Games: The Birth of the SAR Instinct

-These games teach the puppy that finding humans = reward.
+These games teach the puppy that finding humans equals reward.

 Game 1: Runaway Recall (SAR Version)